lennox0909/jetson_bot/README.md

-# Robot with Jetson Nano
+# Jetbot with Arduino Nano